Email:

 No Research Project Available |

-I have been working as a faculty member of the Statistics Discipline at Khulna University since 2015.
-I have 22 research articles published in peer-reviewed journals and four conference papers related to health services, the public health sector, and primary healthcare facilities.
-Improving the quality of public health in developing countries by addressing the reasons behind diseases, mismanagement, and problems with the health sectors is my primary motivation for doing public health research.
-My research has focused on understanding and improving the quality and utilization of maternal health services and primary healthcare facilities in developing nations, often through analyzing the nationally representative Demographic and Health Survey (DHS) data.
+Md.
+Akhtarul Islam is currently pursuing a PhD in Public Health Sciences at the University of Waterloo, Canada.
+He holds an MSc in Biostatistics from the University of Saskatchewan, Canada, and is a faculty member in the Discipline of Statistics at Khulna University.
+He previously studied in the Department of Statistics at the University of Dhaka.
+His research focuses on advancing statistical methodologies in biological and public health research.
+Since 2015, he has been a faculty member in the Statistics Discipline at Khulna University.
+His academic contributions include 22 research articles published in peer-reviewed journals and four conference papers related to health services, the public health sector, and primary healthcare facilities.
+His research is driven by a commitment to improving healthcare quality in developing countries by addressing the root causes of diseases, health sector mismanagement, and systemic challenges.
+His work particularly emphasizes the enhancement of maternal health services and primary healthcare in developing nations, often utilizing nationally representative Demographic and Health Survey (DHS) data for analysis.
 Assistant Professor, Statistics Discipline (12/02/2018–Present) Lecturer, Statistics Discipline (02/11/2015–11/02/2018) Visiting Academic (01/02/2017 – 30-06-2017): Statistics Department, Bangabandhu Sheikh Mujibur Rahman Science and Technology University, Gopalganj, Bangladesh Thesis Supervision (MS)

 Thesis Co-supervision (MS)